January 27, 2016

 Embracing Both GitHub and Bitbucket for Different Development Needs

-While I love GitHub, and still crown it the King of open-source sharing and community collaboration, I have to tip my hat to Bitbucket for their cost-effective pricing and for making the process of transferring repositories as easy as possible.
-I was skeptical about the change over at first, but after working with Bitbucket, I would strongly suggest anyone working with large numbers of private repositories consider Bitbucket as a viable alternative, especially for commercial and business applications where private repository quantity is a significant factor.
+While I love GitHub, and still crown it the King of open-source sharing and community collaboration, I tip my hat to Bitbucket for their cost-effective pricing and for making the process of transferring repositories as easy as possible.
+I was skeptical about the change at first, but after working with Bitbucket, I would strongly suggest anyone working with large numbers of private repositories consider Bitbucket as a viable alternative.
+This is especially true for commercial and business applications where private repository quantity is a significant factor in version control system selection.